Muonic Force Behind Flavor Anomalies: Introduction

-We then address whether or not \Umt and \Ubl are the unique gauge groups that can lead to a successful phenomenology: the explanation of $(g-2)_\mu$ with the light $X_\mu$ while avoiding all other constraints.
-As we will show, there are numerous other anomaly-free gauge group choices that are not excluded by the present experimental constraints and can simultaneously explain the $(g-2)_\mu$ anomaly.
-We carry out a detailed phenomenological study to confront the preferred region (Section~\ref{sec:g-2}) with the complementary constraints from neutrino trident (Section~\ref{sec:trident}), Borexino and light resonance searches (Section~\ref{sec:Borexino_lightX}).
-The constraints are applied to several carefully chosen benchmark models in Section~\ref{sec:benchmarks}.
-The main phenomenological difference between the models is how the electron is charged under $\U(1)_X$.
-As expected, models in which the electron is not charged under $U(1)_X$ pass the experimental constraints easily.
+We then address whether {\Umt is a unique} gauge group that can lead to a successful phenomenology: an explanation of $(g-2)_\mu$ with the light $X_\mu$ while avoiding all other constraints.
+As we will show, there are {very few} other anomaly-free gauge group choices that are not excluded by the present experimental constraints and can simultaneously explain the $(g-2)_\mu$ anomaly.
+We carry out a detailed phenomenological study to confront the preferred region (Section~\ref{sec:g-2}) with the complementary constraints from neutrino trident production (Section~\ref{sec:trident}), {non-standard neutrino interactions,} Borexino and light resonance searches (Section~\ref{sec:Borexino_lightX}).
+The constraints are applied to several carefully chosen benchmark models in Section~\ref{sec:benchmarks} {to illustrate possible scenarios.}

 The lepton-flavored $\U(1)_X$ systematics outlined in Section~\ref{sec:models} opens up new directions in model building beyond the scenario of Ref.~\cite{Greljo:2021xmg}.
 We illustrate this with two examples.
 In Section~\ref{sec:radiative} we present a model in which the muon mass and the $(g-2)_\mu$ are both radiatively generated at one-loop level by the TeV-scale muoquarks after the $\U(1)_X$-breaking scalar obtains a VEV.
 This is made possible by the chiral solutions of the anomaly cancellation conditions, which forbid the dimension-4 muon Yukawa in the unbroken phase.
 Remarkably, the $(g-2)_\mu$ tension and the muon mass sharply predict the leptoquark mass in the range that is of interest for direct searches at colliders.
 A different type of a model building example is presented in Section~\ref{sec:4321}, where we show how to construct an ultraviolet~(UV) completion of the vector muoquark model.
 This example also gives a possible unification scenario of the $\U(1)_X$ into a simple Lie group.